gislab-npo/gislab-doc/docs/installation/virtual.rst

    (VirtualBox), which is many times faster than network adapter used for PXE

-Using HTTP boot it is necessary to add virtual *gislab-bootloader.iso* file as virtual CD/DVD, configure boot order to boot only from virtual CD/DVD, enable *IO APIC*, configure network adapter in bridged mode, make sure ``Paravirtualized Network (virtio-net)`` is selected as the adapter type and allow
+Using HTTP boot it is necessary to add virtual :file:`gislab-bootloader.iso` file as virtual CD/DVD, configure boot order to boot only from virtual CD/DVD, enable *IO APIC*, configure network adapter in bridged mode, make sure ``Paravirtualized Network (virtio-net)`` is selected as the adapter type and allow